Galapagos Nature Calendar

 - Bahama Pintail ducks (Black-tailed Pintail) start their breeding season.

-- Nazca (masked) Boobies on hood are at the end of their nesting season.
+- Nazca (masked) Boobies on the hood are at the end of their nesting season.

 - Marine iguanas nest on Santa Cruz Island.